-- A. Site Examination: Before starting work, carefully examine site and all contract Drawings.
+A. Site Examination: Before starting work, carefully examine site and all contract Drawings.
 Become thoroughly familiar with conditions governing work on this project.
-Verify all indicated elevations, building measurements, roughing-in dimensions and equipment locations before proceeding with any of the work. - B. Utility Locations: The location of existing utilities, wires, conduits, pipes, ducts, or other service facilities are shown in a general way only on the Drawings and are taken from existing records.
-Ascertain whether any additional facilities other than those shown on the plans may be present and determine the exact location and elevations of all utilities prior to commencing installation. - C. Sleeves, Inserts, Cast-in-Place Work: Provide sleeves, inserts, anchoring devices, cast-in-place work, etc. which must be set in concrete sequenced at the proper time for the project schedule. - D. Coordination:
+Verify all indicated elevations, building measurements, roughing-in dimensions and equipment locations before proceeding with any of the work.

+B. Utility Locations: The location of existing utilities, wires, conduits, pipes, ducts, or other service facilities are shown in a general way only on the Drawings and are taken from existing records.
+Ascertain whether any additional facilities other than those shown on the plans may be present and determine the exact location and elevations of all utilities prior to commencing installation.

+C. Coordination:

-- The drawings are based on equipment of a certain manufacturer and may be identified as such.
+- 1. The drawings are based on equipment of a certain manufacturer and may be identified as such.
 Where alternate manufacturers or approved substitutes are incorporated into the work, any required design changes are the responsibility of the contractor.
 Such changes may include changes in utility or system connection sizes, location, or orientation, service clearances, structural support or acoustic considerations. - 2.
-Prepare accurate AutoCAD shop drawings showing the actual physical dimensions required for the installation for piping and plumbing devices.
+Prepare accurate AutoCAD shop drawings showing the actual physical dimensions required for the installation for duct work, piping and mechanical devices.
 Submit drawings prior to purchase/fabrication/installation of any of the elements involved in the coordination.
 Provide drawing files to other trades for coordination. - 3.
 Cooperate with other trades in furnishing material and information for sleeves, bucks, chases, mountings, backing, foundations and wiring required for installation of mechanical items. - 4.
 Coordinate all work with other trades and determine in advance where interfacing of the mechanical work and other work are required to be connected together.
 Provide all materials and equipment to make those connections.
-Submit shop drawings showing required connections where special conditions exist. - E. Discrepancies: Report immediately any error, conflict or discrepancy in Plans, Specifications and/or existing conditions.
+Submit shop drawings showing required connections where special conditions exist. - D. Discrepancies: Report immediately any error, conflict or discrepancy in Plans, Specifications and/or existing conditions.
 Do not proceed with any questionable items of work until clarification of same has been made.
 Should rearrangement or re-routing of piping be necessary, provide for approval the simplest layout possible for that particular portion of the work.